By Christopher Bjørnsen

 No “Gender Equality” in Viking Culture

-While one gender was not considered superior to the other, men and women each had their role in Viking society.
+Men and women each had their role in Viking society.
 The role of women never was warfare or raiding, which remained the exclusive realm of men.
 As Annalee Newitz, Tech Culture Editor at Ars Technica, accurately points out, “the overwhelming preponderance of evidence suggests that women in the Viking world were expected to run households, serve the men, and bear children.”

 Biological facts also stand in the way of woman warriors fighting men warriors at home or abroad.
 Indeed, the reality is, women simply are no match to a male warrior.

 For starts, hundreds of thousands of years of evolution have made women react to threats by tending and befriending, in stark contrast to men who respond by fighting or flighting.
 Higher levels of oxytocin further prompt women to seek kinship when exposed to an enemy, in contrast to men who enter competitive mode.